jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Core-Concepts.md

 - **CNAME**: CNAME record.
 That is, to implement domain name resolution from one to another.
 CNAME can point multiple machine names to one cname to realize quick change of the IP address.

-- **Black hole**: Black hole means that when the attack traffic on the server exceeds the upper limit of advanced protection package purchased by the user, JD Cloud Advanced Anti-DDoS will shield the Internet visit to the server
+- **Black hole**: Black hole means that when the attack traffic on the server exceeds the upper limit of Anti-DDoS Pro package purchased by the user, JD Cloud Anti-DDoS Pro will shield the Internet visit to the server